ROCm/omnitrace/docs/install/install.rst

 Various additional features can be enabled via the ``TIMEMORY_USE_*`` `CMake options <https://timemory.readthedocs.io/en/develop/installation.html#cmake-options>`_.
-Any ``OMNITRACE_USE_<VAL>`` option which has a corresponding ``TIMEMORY_USE_<VAL>`` option means that the timemory support for this feature has been integrated into Perfetto support for Omnitrace, for example, ``OMNITRACE_USE_PAPI=<VAL>`` also configures ``TIMEMORY_USE_PAPI=<VAL>``.
-This means the data that timemory is able to collect via this package is passed along to Perfetto and is displayed when the ``.proto`` file is visualized in `the Perfetto UI <https://ui.perfetto.dev>`_.
+Any ``OMNITRACE_USE_<VAL>`` option which has a corresponding ``TIMEMORY_USE_<VAL>`` option means that the Timemory support for this feature has been integrated into Perfetto support for Omnitrace, for example, ``OMNITRACE_USE_PAPI=<VAL>`` also configures ``TIMEMORY_USE_PAPI=<VAL>``.
+This means the data that Timemory is able to collect via this package is passed along to Perfetto and is displayed when the ``.proto`` file is visualized in `the Perfetto UI <https://ui.perfetto.dev>`_.